metalman3797/Cura-Dremel-Printer-Plugin/README.md

 2. Navigate to the folder where you downloaded or extracted the plugin

-3. Copy the plugins/DremelOutputDevice folder into your <cura install>/plugins folder.
+3. Copy the plugins/DremelOutputDevice folder into your %CURA_DIR%/plugins folder.

 ![Copy the contents of DremelOutputDevice to the plugin directory of cura](/docs/plugindir.PNG)

-4. Copy the resources/definitions/Dremel3D20.def.json file into the <cura install>/resources/definitions folder
+4. Copy the resources/definitions/Dremel3D20.def.json file into the %CURA_DIR%/resources/definitions folder
 ![Copy the contents of Dremel printer json file to the definitions directory of cura](/docs/dremelresource.PNG)

-5. Copy the resources/meshes/dremel_3D20_platform.stl to the <cura install>/resources/meshes folder
+5. Copy the resources/meshes/dremel_3D20_platform.stl to the %CURA_DIR%/resources/meshes folder
 ![Copy the contents of Dremel print bed file to the meshes directory of cura](/docs/meshesdir.png)

-6. Copy the resources/materials/dremel_pla.xml.fdm_material to the <cura install>/resources/materials folder
+6. Copy the resources/materials/dremel_pla.xml.fdm_material to the %CURA_DIR%/resources/materials folder
 ![Copy the contents of Dremel PLA material to the materials directory of cura](/docs/materials.png)

 7. Congratulations - the plugin is now installed!